sdunlap-afit/icefw/exercise1.md

 strings PN-49503.bin | less
 ```

 Even easier, you can also use `binwalk` to look for common processor architectures.
+This won't work for all architectures, but it will work for the most common ones.

 ```bash
 binwalk -A PN-49503.bin